 Tuned Loop Antennas or End-Fed Wires

 Though LW stations can be tuned in using almost any type of antenna, the "Tuned Loop" provides the user with low noise reception due to its high Q, high selectivity.
 Another advantage is the ability to null out noise if it is from a particular direction.
 Most man-made noise will be directional and can be nulled out.
 The selectivity of the loop will help with atmospheric noise by increasing the receiver's response to the tuned frequency and increasing the signal to noise ratio.
 The End-Fed Wire is generally any wire antenna that has no feed line - one end of the antenna connects directly to the receiver antenna input.
-Usually, EFW antennas are between 75 and 250 feet in length due to physical limitations of the user's property size.
-Much longer than 250 feet and the EFW begins to exhibit "long wire" characteristics of improved directional gain off of the ends although this actually depends on the frequency that the antenna is being used to receive.
+Usually, EFW antennas are between 75 and 150 feet in length due to physical limitations of the user's property size.
+Much longer than 250 feet and the EFW might begin to exhibit "long wire" characteristics of improved directional gain off of the ends although this actually depends on the frequency that the antenna is being used to receive.
 Below 500kc, most EFW antennas are going to be "short" and exhibit none of the advantages of typical "long wires" used on HF.
 However, long (that is a few hundred feet long or so) EFW antennas do provide better signal to noise performance than the typical short EFW and in some quiet locations might out-perform a tuned loop used in a poor location.
 Extremely long, "Beverage antennas*" perform entirely different (much better) than the typical, short (for LW) End Fed Wire.
 The EFW's advantage is ease of installation and, even if the antenna is not tuned, it will still give a fairly consistent response throughout the receiver's tuning range.
 However, because of this wide response and lack of a feed line, it's susceptible to all kinds of noise - made man and atmospheric.
-While it's interesting to compare the two antennas, I have found that almost without exception a well-designed tuned loop antenna will always outperform an end-fed wire.
+While it's interesting to compare the two antennas, I have found that almost without exception a well-designed tuned loop antenna will always outperform a moderately short end-fed wire.
 This is especially true with more modern receivers - the newer the receiver's design, the better it usually works with a tuned loop antenna.
-Very early three-circuit tuner regenerative receivers (1920s) seem to be much happier with wire antennas of various configurations rather than relatively small tuned loop antennas.
+Very early three-circuit tuner regenerative receivers (1920s) seem to be much happier with long wire antennas of various configurations rather than relatively small tuned loop antennas.
 However when using WWII or later vintage receivers, either regenerative or superhet, the tuned loop antenna provides the low noise and higher signal strength necessary for successful DX NDB station copy.
 Be sure to read the section below "Using a 300 ft.
 Long End-fed Wire up 50 ft." for performance evaluation of a long EFW.

 *The Beverage antenna (developed by Harold H. Beverage of RCA) is a one to two wavelength long antenna that is terminated to ground on its far end with a 450 ohms non-inductive load resistor.
 The Beverage antenna is mounted fairly close to the ground with 3 meters specified, although not too much difference in performance is noted with heights from 6 to 15 feet above the ground.
 Any higher and the antenna will begin to pick up noise.
 Beverage antennas are directional off of the terminated end.
 If the 450 ohm resistor is removed the antenna will become bi-directional off of the ends.
 Beverage developed the antenna for low noise reception and competitive performance.
 Two wavelengths is the specified maximum length according to Harold Beverage.